View Document Text

 Wealth Management Services

-are rendered.
-Either party may terminate the wealth management agreement, at any time, by providing advance
+services are rendered.
+Either party may terminate the wealth management agreement, at any time, by providing

-written notice to the other party.
-The Client may also terminate the wealth management agreement within five (5)
+advance written notice to the other party.
+The Client may also terminate the wealth management agreement within

-business days of signing the Advisor’s agreement at no cost to the Client.
-After the five-day period, the Client will
+five (5) business days of signing the Advisor’s agreement at no cost to the Client.
+After the five-day period, the

-incur charges for bona fide advisory services rendered to the point of termination and such fees will be due and
+Client will incur charges for bona fide advisory services rendered to the point of termination and such fees will be

-payable by the Client.
-Upon termination, the Advisor will refund any unearned, prepaid wealth management fees from
+due and payable by the Client.
+Upon termination, the Advisor will refund any unearned, prepaid wealth

-the effective date of termination to the end of the quarter.
-The Client’s wealth management agreement with the
+management fees from the effective date of termination to the end of the quarter.
+The Client’s wealth management

 Financial Planning Services